emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has movies and shows but no anime. ⚠️
 1. Site allows you to add favorites. ✔️
 1. Site is lacking in terms of media discovery options. ❌

-***
-## Novafork (testing)
-###
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams quickly, including older content. ✔️
-1. - How many sources do they have, and does it auto switch if one fails?
-1. - Does the site have auto-next episodes?
-1. - How is the sites UI?
-Is it nice to look at?
-What user-settings does it have?
-How does search work?
-1. - Do they have good subtitle features?
-1. - Does it have movies, shows, anime?
-1. - Does the site have watchlists, continue watching or history?
-1. - Does the site have tools for discovery like recommendations, collections or AI?